lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 ## A non-answer

 By now, everyone knows that *correlation does not imply causation*.
-Therefore, what we cannot do---at least in the absence of further assumptions---is say that the average causal effect of smoking on cancer is simply the conditional $p(c|s)$, obtained from observational data, *i.e.* from the joint distribution $p(s,c)$ observed in the population of interest.
+Therefore, what we cannot do--at least in the absence of further assumptions--is say that the average causal effect of smoking on cancer is simply the conditional $p(c|s)$, obtained from observational data, *i.e.* from the joint distribution $p(s,c)$ observed in the population of interest.
 In the context of our example, there might be confounding factors that influence both relevant variables ($S$ and $C$, here) so that a smoker might be more likely to contract cancer for other reasons (genetic, cultural...).

 ## RCTs: intervening on the cause

 So what can we say about $p(c|do(s))$ in the presence of confounders?
 To say anything meaningful, we need to make our assumptions clear about the causal structure we think produces the data we observe.
-We can summarise the previous discussion with the following causal structure---where we call $H$ the confounding variables collectively---expressed in graphical terms and as an equation between string diagrams:
+We can summarise the previous discussion with the following causal structure--where we call $H$ the confounding variables collectively--expressed in graphical terms and as an equation between string diagrams:
 @@center
 \figenv{/assets/img/rct-causal-model.png}{100%}
 @@
-(This way of translating causal networks (which are just directed acyclic graphs btw) to string diagrams in Markov categories was first proposed by Brendan Fong in his [masters' thesis](https://arxiv.org/abs/1301.6201).)
+(This way of translating causal networks--which are just directed acyclic graphs btw--to string diagrams in Markov categories was first proposed by Brendan Fong in his [masters' thesis](https://arxiv.org/abs/1301.6201).)

 **How is $p(c|do(s))$ even defined?** Brushing aside many philosophical issues, we define the average causal effect $p(y|do(x))$ as the probability of observing $Y=y$ if we intervene at $X$ to set it to the value $x$.
 In the absence of parallel universes, the standard way of computing this distribution is by running a *randomised controlled trial* (RCT) where we split the population into different subpopulations evenly and set $X$ to one possible value for each subpopulation, and observe the outcome of $Y$.
 Going back to our example, to measure the causal effect of smoking on cancer, we would thus need to gather a random group of people, select half randomly and force them to smoke for a few decades (while making sure the other half does not smoke).
 At the end of the trial, we can simply count how many in each group have contracted lung cancer to obtain $p(c|do(s))$ and $p(c|do(\lnot s))$.
 Diagrammatically, this amounts to severing the wire for $S$ and extending it to the bottom as on the left below (and discarding all top wires we no longer need):